 - Lose weight

 Safe prolapse exercises require an understanding of the exercises and techniques with the potential to cause pelvic floor injury.

-These physiotherapy guidelines for safe prolapse exercises are by Michelle Kenway, Pelvic Floor Physiotherapist and author of Inside Out.
+These physiotherapy guidelines for safe prolapse exercises are by Michelle Kenway, Pelvic Floor Physiotherapist.

 Michelle designed these 10 pelvic floor safe exercise principles that are widely adopted throughout Australia as part of the Continence Foundation of Australia’s Pelvic Floor First safe exercise campaign.

 10 Pelvic Floor Safe Exercise Principles for Strengthening

 From Inside Out – the essential women’s guide to pelvic support by Michelle Kenway

 These 10 principles are designed to help you safely strengthen your body AND protect your pelvic prolapse as you do so: